-Heritage Crafts and Sussex Heritage Trust award millwrighting grant to help save endangered craft from extinction
+Heritage Crafts and Sussex Heritage Trust award three new grants to help save endangered crafts from extinction

-A trainee millwright has been awarded a grant to help safeguard one of Sussex's most endangered craft skills.
+A block printer, a trainee rake maker and a reverse glass sign artist have been awarded grants to help safeguard some of Sussex's most endangered craft skills.

-Heritage Crafts and the Sussex Heritage Trust (SHT) have awarded the grant through the Heritage Crafts' Endangered Crafts Fund, which was launched in 2019 to increase the likelihood of endangered crafts surviving into the next generation.
+Heritage Crafts and the Sussex Heritage Trust (SHT) have awarded the grants through the Heritage Crafts' Endangered Crafts Fund, which was launched in 2019 to increase the likelihood of endangered crafts surviving into the next generation.